Wednesday, August 8, 2012

 Rain or Rainfall is measured in length per unit time.
 PAGASA uses mm/hr or millimeter per hour in it's color code warning signal alert system and what does it mean?

 1 mm/hr of rainfall means 1 millimeter of rainfall height in 1 m2 area per hour.
 To fully understand, I draw a figure in the above page showing 30+ mm/hr in a box with length = 1 meter, width = 1 meter and height = 1 meter.
-For a volume of 1 m3, it takes 33 hours to fully filled it with rainfall 30+ mm (RED warning signal).
-In addition, lets see the equivalence of 1mm to liters of water.

 1 mm/h = 1 Liter of water in 1 m2 area per hour

-15mm/h = 15 Liters of water in 1 m2 area per hour
+15 mm/h = 15 Liters of water in 1 m2 area per hour

-30mm/h = 30 Liters of water in 1 m2 area per hour
+30 mm/h = 30 Liters of water in 1 m2 area per hour

 So, for Yellow warning, people can experience 7.5 - 15 Liters per hour of rainfall volume per 1 m2 area, for Orange warning 15 - 30 Liters per hour of rainfall volume per 1 m2 area and 30+ Liters per hour for RED warning alert.